OgGabriel/simple-python-encryption/README.md

 - Firstly you should have Python 3.x
 - Then you should download ``secret.py`` and add it to the directory of your script
 - Call its functions by importing the file.
+- You should encode it then paste it in a hastebin/pastebin/... and pass the raw url version

 ## Functions
 - secret._compile(url)